 On the other hand, if we have inadequate boundaries our power is leaking all the time.
-We fall prey to all kinds of dysfunctional relationships, our integrity is broken, we fail to take care of ourselves and our lives don’t work very well.
+We fall prey to all kinds of dysfunctional relationships, our integrity breaks, we fail to take care of ourselves, and our lives don’t work very well.

 I’ve been talking with people about boundaries lately (in the real world) and reading about them online.
 If you know of helpful resources around this subject, please share!